Humans Can Catch Disease and Parasites From Infected Pest Animals

 Avian Tuberculosis is caused by inhaling microscopic organisms found in the feces of birds.
 Potentially fatal, this disease is difficult to treat and symptoms include weight loss, swollen stomach, diarrhea, and impaired breathing.

-Campylobacteriosis causes gastrointestial distress, usually transmitted through food and water that’s been contaminated by bird fecal matter.
+Campylobacteriosis causes gastrointestial distress, usually transmitted through food and water that’s been contaminated by bird poop disease.
 Symptoms include diarrhea, weight loss, and lethargy.

 Candidiasis is a yeast or fungus infection spread by pigeons.
 The disease affects the intestines, mouth, skin, urogenital tract, and the respiratory system.

-Cryptococcosis is caused by yeast found in the intestinal tract of pigeons and starlings, usually passed by ingestion of infected fecal matter.
+Cryptococcosis is caused by yeast found in the intestinal tract of pigeons and starlings, usually passed by ingestion of infected pigeon poop disease.
 This illness begins as a pulmonary disease & can advance to affect the central nervous system.

 E.coli is generally spread via fecal contamination of food.
 Birds frequently peck on cow manure, which is one place where E.coli 0157:H7 originates.
 Infected birds are unaffected but spread the bacteria into food and water supplies.